-Deductibles are probably something you don’t give much thought until you need to use them.
+Deductibles are probably something you don’t give much thought to until you need to use them.
 That’s why we’ve put together this guide to help you understand what a deductible is as well as when you might need to pay it.

 Car Insurance Deductible Basics